 Try TPU.
 Silicone iPhone 6s cases offer an extra grip with their somewhat sticky texture.
 However, it can also collect lint while in your pocket.
 If you like to carry your phone in your pocket, TPU has many of the same benefits as silicone without the stickiness.

 Take a stand.
 Stands on iPhone 6s cases come in different varieties.
 Some are like kickstands, others are attached with a swivel, and still others work by using the folded phone case as a stand.
 If you often use your phone as a screen, opt for a sturdy stand.
 Look for models with a large support base and a locking mechanism to hold the stand in place while it’s in use.

 Q. Will an iPhone 6 case fit an iPhone 6s?

 A. The iPhone 6s is slightly larger than the iPhone 6.
 However, some cases, especially those that have some flexibility, fit a 6s just fine.
 Check the description of the case because it should indicate whether or not it’s compatible.

 Q. Do any cases come with interchangeable panels?

 A. Yes, some cases are designed with an interchangeable back panel.
-While some include several panels with the initial purchase, others have to be purchased separately.
-Panels may be made of plastic, metal, wood, or carbon fiber, giving plenty you of decorative options.
+While some include several panels in a set, others require you to get each panel separately.
+Panels may be made of plastic, metal, wood, or carbon fiber, giving you plenty of decorative options.

 Q. Are wallet or heavy-duty cases too heavy to use while talking on the phone?